 Cryotherapy may be used to treat tumors outside the body, such as skin cancer.
 For these external tumors, liquid nitrogen is applied directly to the cancerous cells.

-During cryotherapy, liquid nitrogen or argon gas flows through a long, thin insulated tube.
-Using image guidance, your doctor places a probe on the tumor or obstruction and freezes the cells.
-After the procedure, the tissue is absorbed by the body or removed by your doctor.
+Cryotherapy may also be used to treat tumors inside the body.
+For internal tumors, liquid nitrogen or argon gas flows through a long, thin, insulated tube.
+Using image guidance and endoscopy, our doctors place a probe on the tumor or obstruction and freeze the cells.
+After the procedure, the tissue is absorbed by the body or removed.

 Patients undergoing cryotherapy may experience some side effects, although they may be less severe than those associated with surgery or other cancer treatments.
 Side effects depend on the location of the tumor and other factors.

 Our medical oncologists will discuss with you the potential treatment-related side effects and the supportive therapies available to manage them.
 Our nutritionists, rehabilitation therapists, naturopathic clinicians and other supportive care clinicians will work together with your care team to help you manage the side effects and improve your quality of life.